The Moment That Made Difficult Conversations Easier

-Well into my 40s, I lived with a constant fear of disappointing someone: my boss, my employees, my friends, my parents, strangers, my dog…pretty much anyone.
+Well into my 40s, I was plagued by a constant fear of disappointing someone: my boss, my employees, my friends, my parents, strangers, my dog…pretty much anyone.

 I was a high-achieving, self-sacrificing leader who cared about people deeply, while privately suffering from perfectionism, relentless self-criticism, and the belief that it wasn’t safe to reveal what I didn’t know.